-Losing body fat isn’t easy.
+Establishing new habits isn’t easy.
 While getting started with exercise is hard, it can also be a struggle to maintain your motivation for long periods.
-The key to sustained fat loss is to find consistency so you keep the habit up for the long game.
+The key to sustaining new routines is to find consistency so you keep the habit up for the long game.
 Here's how to stick with it.

 You want to work out regularly, you’ve signed up for classes, downloaded apps, tried jogging, and invested in a smartwatch, but no matter how much you spend, or think you want to get into shape, you just can't seem to stay motivated.